Tmd All Blogs

 • 0

-• 853 Views
+• 1872 Views

 Farmers are being reminded they must change their attitude towards safety as Britain’s workplace regulator readies itself for a wave of inspections in the coming months.
 Inspectors from the Health and Safety Executive (HSE) will visit farms across England, Scotland and Wales as part of a push to change the culture in the industry and check for compliance with long standing legal requirements.
-People on farms are 21 times more likely to be killed in a workplace accident than other i...
+People on farms are 21 times more likely to be killed in a workplace accident than other industries.
+In total, there have been 161 deaths on Britain’s farms over the last five years – an average of 26 people each year.
+This includes members of the public and children.
+HSE pla..

 Quick thinking 16-year-old saves own life after tractor accident